The following people lead the Curtin Autism Research Group:

 Dr Lee has provided consultations in WA communities and conducted collaborative research with national and international organisations.
 Dr Lee’s higher degrees by research, contemporary clinical skills and well-built local and international networks have benefited his teaching and research.
 Through his community services, Dr Lee has established strong teaching collaborations and research alliances strategically important to education.
 Dr Lee is currently leading a research project which aims to address community mobility challenges experienced by young adults with autism.

 Dr Marita Falkmer

-Dr Marita Falkmer is affiliated with the School of Occupational Therapy and Social Work at Curtin, the Autism CRC and is the Deputy Director of AASQA and a senior researcher in CARG.
+Dr Marita Falkmer is affiliated with Curtin School of Allied Health, the Autism CRC and is the former Deputy Director of AASQA and a senior researcher in CARG.
 Dr Falkmer has extensive experience as a special needs educator, and in research and intervention therapies related to autism, including employer training and support for corporations hiring individuals on the autism spectrum.
 Her vision for CARG is to conduct meaningful research in collaboration with the autism community that will have an impact both nationally and internationally.

 Tel: +61 8 9266 3605

 Dr Susan Morris is a clinical and experimental researcher in sensorimotor control and development.
 Dr Morris has a special interest in the autism spectrum through her son who has autism.
 Her research in sensorimotor control reveals how differences in perception can lead to disability.
 Her current research explores sensorimotor interventions to minimise the disability associated with autism.